1ceaham/dAlembertGitTutorial/README.md

   * Passwords
   * User info
 * Build artifacts / generated code
-* Other VCSs
+* Other VCS
 * As a replacement for backups
-* Similarly, VCSs generally don't like to be synced (e.g. Dropbox)
+* Similarly, VCS generally don't like to be synced (e.g. Dropbox)

 # Interactive tutorial
 ## Getting started with git on your own code